datascisteven/Automated-Hate-Tweet-Detection/README.md

 **Author:**  Steven Yan

-This project builds off of my joint project Twitter-Sentiment-Analysis with Ivan
+*This project builds off of my joint project with Ivan Zarharchuk,  Twitter-Sentiment-Analysis, located at <a href="https://github.com/datascisteven/Twitter-Sentiment-Analysis">here</a>.*

 # Introduction: